boydavidtaga/neiro.io/_posts/2018-06-19-elixir-continious-integration-with-circleci.md

       - run: tar -zcvf $CIRCLE_SHA1.tar.gz bin appspec.yml VERSION _build/$MIX_ENV/rel/app/releases/$(cat VERSION)/app.tar.gz
 ```

-This will be enough to create a separate deploy job that will run on separate Docker
+This will be enough to create a separate deploy job that will run on  a separate Docker
 image.
 However, we will need to run it only on develop and master branches in order
 to upload staging/production releases accordingly.
 We can achieve this by using
-CircleCI workflow and providing simple configuration at the bottom of our config file:
+CircleCI workflow and providing a simple configuration at the bottom of our config file:

 ```yaml
 workflows: